 Adderall (dextroamphetamine-amphetamine) and Vyvanse (lisdexamfetamine) both belong to a class of drug called amphetamines.

-American adults who take Adderall for ADHD have increased 90% from 2002 to 2005.
-Vyvanse is not as common but was approved for use in children in 2007, in adults in 2008, and in adolescents in 2010 [R, R, R].
+American adults who take Adderall for ADHD have increased by 90% from 2002 to 2005.
+Vyvanse is not as commonly used and was approved for use in children in 2007, in adults in 2008, and in adolescents in 2010 [9, 10, 11].

-Adderall and Vyvanse differ in their amphetamine composition.
-Adderall is composed of [R]:
+While Adderall and Vyvanse are both amphetamine-based stimulants, they differ in their specific composition.

-- Dextroamphetamine (d-amphetamine) saccharate
+- Dextroamphetamine (D-amphetamine) saccharate

 - D-amphetamine sulfate

-- Levoamphetamine (l-amphetamine) sulfate
+- Levoamphetamine (L-amphetamine) sulfate

 - L-amphetamine aspartate